cbonoz/hackfs21/README.md

 - Add support for physical address collection for physical or remote item purchase.
 - Email integration via fluence backend.
 - IPNS publishing and fully custom domains.
+- App prototype currently demoed on rinkeby, additional testing and implementation will be required for mainnet usage.

 ## Screenshots